MainKronos/AnimeWorld-API/docs/usage/advanced.en.md

 ## Server

 To download an episode, you can manually select the server from which to download the video.
-To do this, first obtain the list of servers using the [`Episode.links`](../../api-reference/developer-interface/#animeworld.episode.Episode.links) attribute and then choose one of the supported ones.
+To do this, first obtain the list of servers using the [`Episodio.links`][animeworld.Episodio.links] attribute and then choose one of the supported ones.

 !!!
 Warning
-    I do not recommend using this method to download an episode; it is much simpler and safer to use the [`Episode.download`](../../api-reference/developer-interface/#animeworld.episode.Episode.download) method because:
+    I do not recommend using this method to download an episode; it is much simpler and safer to use the [`Episodio.download`][animeworld.Episodio.download] method because:

     1. The fastest server is always chosen at the beginning.
-    2. If an unsupported server is chosen, the [ServerNotSupported](../../api-reference/exceptions/#animeworld.exceptions.ServerNotSupported) exception will be raised.
+    2. If an unsupported server is chosen, the [ServerNotSupported][animeworld.exceptions.ServerNotSupported] exception will be raised.

 ```py linenums="1"
 anime = aw.Anime("...")